Abandoned & Little-Known Airfields:

 with a single hangar on the southeast side, around which were parked a dozen light aircraft.

-was on the 1950 NY Sectional Chart (courtesy of Mike Keefe).
+was on the July 1949 NY Sectional Chart (courtesy of Ron Plante).

-It depicted the field as having a 2,300 unpaved runway.
+It depicted Morrisville as having a 2,300' unpaved runway.

 According to Nathan Sturman, Hortman Aviation was operated at Morrisville by Captain Norm Hortman & his wife Yvette.